hestiacp/hestiacp-docs/admin_docs/ssl_certificates.rst

 ##################################
-SSL Certifcates and Let's Encrypt
+SSL Certificates and Let's Encrypt
 ##################################